David-Chousal/First-Repository/README.md

 # First-Repository
-This is my firt repository.
+This is my fisrt repository.